gibbonsja/Meanderings/nial/nobj/index.md

     _objget obj attr

-which first searches the base table for the attribute and if not found will try to find the attribute in parent and so on.
+which first searches the base table for the attribute and if not found will try to find the attribute in its parent and so on.

+If no attribute is found it returns the phrase *"__noent__*.

 # Invoking Methods